 El Paso has a solid collection of junkyards spread across the city and into Anthony, but finding one that picks up the phone, gives you a real price, and handles pickup without making you wait three weeks can take some digging.
-Some yards focus on parts sales and won't touch your car.
+Some yards focus on parts sales and won’t touch your car.
 Others advertise free towing but the details get fuzzy once you try to schedule.
 A few run clean operations but charge entry fees or have confusing pricing at checkout.
+Clunqr buys junk cars across the El Paso metro with free towing and same-day cash, no yard visit required, but if you want to explore every option before you decide, this guide gives you the full picture.

 This list covers the 10 best junkyards in El Paso that buy cars.
 We break down what each yard does well, what their process looks like, and what you should confirm before you schedule.
 Whether your car is wrecked, non-running, high-mileage, or just sitting in your driveway collecting dust, one of these yards can get it off your property and put money in your hand.